 New York City is a microcosm of the world, where you stumble upon four different ethnic food shops right next to each other and people speaking a dozen other languages all on the same street.
 I love living here.
-I feel like I can often escape back to other areas of the world without ever leaving the city.
+I feel like I can escape back to other areas of the world without ever leaving the city.

 It’s easy to get caught up in Times Square, Central Park, and all the big-name celebrity chef restaurants.
 It’s easy to get lost in the thousands of food and drink options in the city.
 Today, I want to share some known and not-so-well-known places to eat and drink in the Big Apple.
 This is where I go and enjoy myself when I’m not on the road.

 The Chocolate Bar – You can find me here about 2–4 times a week (according to Foursquare, I’ve been here over 100 times), and it’s one of my favorite places to sit and work.
 I don’t drink coffee, but they have the most amazing coconut iced tea; I highly recommend you try it.
 There’s a good chance you’ll find me writing blogs and drinking one when you visit.